What Happened to Hotmail?

 During its peak, Hotmail faced major security issues, including hackers exploiting vulnerabilities, allowing unauthorized access to private emails.
 These issues distracted Microsoft from emerging competition and contributed to the decline of Hotmail's reputation.

-See also What Happened to Periscope?
+See also What Happened to General Motors?

 How Did the Rise of Gmail Contribute to Hotmail's Decline?